mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ### The Core

-As seen above, the ESTA code base has modules for each of the ESTA gridding steps.
-But the classes in these modules are simply subclasses of those in the core.
+As seen above, the ESTA code base has modules for each of the ESTA gridding steps, but the classes in these modules are simply subclasses of those in the core.
 So to understand the function of ESTA, you only need to understand the core.
 The rest are implementation details specific to the science involved.
-The easiest file to understand is `version.py`, which sets the current version of ESTA, which is printed to the screen at the beggining of each run.
+The easiest file to understand is `version.py`, which sets the current version of ESTA, that is printed to the screen at the beginning of each run.
 Each step in the gridding process is represented in ESTA by an abstract class in `src.core`:

  * **emissions loading** --> `EmissionsLoader`
  * **spatial surrogate loading** --> `SpatialLoader`